FAQ – Covid-19 Moderna Booster for 2023

 Here Comes BA.2.86, Maybe

-Most of us believe that the Sars-CoV-2 Coronavirus (Covid-19) is behind us and that we can go about our normal daily routines without having to worry about catching it again.
+Most of us believe that the Sars-CoV-2 Coronavirus (COVID-19) is behind us and that we can go about our regular daily routines without having to worry about catching it again.
 Well, maybe that’s true.
 Then again, maybe not.

 So What Exactly is BA.2.86?